sulu/sulu-docs/reference/components/document-manager/fixtures.rst

 Common mistakes
 ---------------

 Sulu is very lenient in what data it accepts.
-This means that if data is missing it will just be assumed to be null.
-And if you provide too much data (eg. properties that don't exist in Sulu's structure) the data will just ignored.
-Therefore if you created a document with fixtures and some part of the data is missing check for spelling mistakes.
+This means that if the data for a property is missing Sulu will just assumed that it is null.
+Furthermore, Sulu does not check the data for unknown properties and therefore data for properties that dont exist is ignored.
+If you have created a document with fixtures and some part of the data is missing, it is a good idea to check for spelling mistakes in the property names.